syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 ## Events

-### Get the index of expanded/collapsed accordion item.
+### Get the index of expanded or collapsed accordion item.

 You can get the index of the interacted `AccordionItem` by using the [Collapsed](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Collapsed_EV.html).
 It will occur after an AccordionItem is collapsed when tapping on the Header.
 The [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.ExpandedAndCollapsedEventArgs.html) properties provides data for the `collapsed` event.